AVIATOR TRAINING

 Can I have a relationship?

-We do not allow relationships on base between recruits; however, you are allowed relationships outside of base and support those who have families throughout their time at Halton.
+We do not allow relationships on base between recruits.
+You are allowed relationships outside of base, and support for those with families will be provided.

 Am I allowed my phone?

 You are allowed to use your phone, however there are certain restrictions that apply.
-You are allowed your phone at any point during downtime, and these are permitted in classrooms when used for educational use.
+You are allowed your phone during downtime, and they are permitted in classrooms when used for educational use.

-Timings may vary based on training to be carried out that day and can be as early as 4:30am.
+Timings vary based on training to be carried out that day with reveille at 6am.

-Whether you want to fly a fast jet, gather intelligence or cater for our personnel, we have the role for you.
+Whether you want to pilot a fighter jet or cook up a storm for our personnel, we have a role for you.

-There are plenty of opportunities for development throughout your career in the RAF.
+You’ll be given plenty of opportunities for development throughout your career.